Keysight/cyperf/deployment/containers/README.md

 ## General Prerequisites
 To deploy a Keysight CyPerf agent container at Docker, you need the following:
 1. Install Docker Engine in your desired host platform if not already.
 Refer [Install Docker Engine](https://docs.docker.com/engine/install/) for more details.
+2. Understand docker compose.
+Refer [Docker Compose](https://docs.docker.com/compose/gettingstarted/)

-2. Pull CyPerf Agent Docker image from public ECR `public.ecr.aws/keysight/cyperf-agent:latest` .
+3. Pull CyPerf Agent Docker image from public ECR `public.ecr.aws/keysight/cyperf-agent:latest` .
 Refer [Pull an image](https://docs.docker.com/engine/reference/commandline/pull/) for more details.

 ```
 sudo docker pull public.ecr.aws/keysight/cyperf-agent:latest
 ```

-3. A CyPerf Controller that is already deployed and accessible from the Agent docker containers.
+4. A CyPerf Controller that is already deployed and accessible from the Agent docker containers.
     - **_NOTE:_** For information on how to deploy CyPerf Controller, see _Chapter 2_ of the [Cyperf User Guide](http://downloads.ixiacom.com/library/user_guides/KeysightCyPerf/2.1/CyPerf_UserGuide.pdf).

-4. A CyPerf Controller Proxy is required in hybrid deployment scenarios, where each of the distributed Agents cannot directly access the CyPerf Controller.
+5. A CyPerf Controller Proxy is required in hybrid deployment scenarios, where each of the distributed Agents cannot directly access the CyPerf Controller.
 For example, if the CyPerf Controller is deployed on premise and some CyPerf Agents are in the cloud, they can still communicate through a CyPerf Controller Proxy.
 In this case, the public IP address of the Controller Proxy is configured in the CyPerf Controller and Agents become available to the Controller by registering to the Controller Proxy.

-5. Make sure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port numbers **443** and **30422** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.
+6. Make sure that the ingress security rules for CyPerf Controller (or Contoller Proxy) allow port numbers **443** and **30422** for the control subnet in which Agent and CyPerf Controller (or Controller Proxy) can communicate.

-    ```
 ## Workflow
 To test a device which is running inside a Docker, do the following:
 - Select and start with a Docker setup that is already deployed.
 The containerized device under test (DUT) is also expected to be deployed in the same Docker host or, deployed outside the Docker host and accessible from Agent docker containers.